 Sort through last year’s supplies to see what is left over or can be reused.
 Before you hit the stores, go over your child’s closet.
 Make sure you’re not buying something they already have!
 Take the time to check items that are still in good condition.
 Or better yet, make them try their clothes on to see if they still fit well.
 Once you have done that, you can then plan on buying items that can easily be mixed and matched.

 Shop early and start with the basic school supplies when shopping.
 Buy basic supplies such as paper, pencils, and notebooks in bulk.
-It’s important to buy essentials first to avoid overspending.
+It’s important to buy the essentials first to avoid overspending.
 Hold off on anything that is more of a treat than a necessity — they will most likely be cheaper later!
 This brand comparison printable will help you keep track of what items were a good deal with previos purchases.
 You can also access the entire vault of organizing printables by subscribing here for free.

 Look for special promotions and Thursday sales.
 Right before the school year begins, many stores have back-to-school sales.
 Take advantage of special promotions.
 There will always be free-shipping items and useful “two for one” deals.
 Also, many department store sales begin on Thursday through Sunday.
 A trip to the mall on a Thursday can produce great savings for you!